lakshaytalkstocomputer/HardcoreSeries/HardcoreGO/tdd/README.md

 written, it could just return zero.
 * After the test fails, write the logic such that that test case passes.
 * Iterate by adding more test cases and keep changing the logic.

+## Some Problems that you may encounter
+* Sometimes due to change in the requirement, the code written for previous requirement may break.
+* For example, if you have written a function that takes in array of length 5 and return sum of all the elements in the array.
+The usage of this function will require to pass an array of length 5 only.
+* This would result in these two cases that you can do to resolve:-
+    * Break the existing API by changing the argument to Sum to be a slice rather than an array.
+When we do this we will know we have potentially ruined someone's day because our other test will not compile!

+    * Create a new function